neondatabase/website/content/docs/extensions/pg_stat_statements.md

 ## Reset statistics

 When executed, the `pg_stat_statements_reset()` function resets the accumulated statistical data, such as execution times and counts for SQL statements, to zero.
-It's particularly useful in scenarios where you want to start fresh with collecting performance statistics without restarting the entire PostgreSQL server.
+It's particularly useful in scenarios where you want to start fresh with collecting performance statistics.

 <Admonition type="note">
 In Neon, only [neon_superuser](https://neon.tech/docs/manage/roles#the-neonsuperuser-role) roles have the privilege required to execute this function.
 The default role created with a Neon project and roles created in the Neon Console, CLI, and API are granted membership in the `neon_superuser` role.